adrian-mezei/equim/README.md

 # Equim
-### Equirectangular image manipulation in the browser.
+### Equirectangular image manipulation both in browser and server side.

 ---
 At [Toura](https://toura.io/), we process equirectangular images and do realtime image manipulation on them in the browser.